Christmas Spending Statistics: Deck the Halls with Boughs of Money

 Christmas is one of the biggest and most significant holidays in the U.S. This is the time of the year when people get together, enjoy some good old family time and, of course, spend copious amounts of money.

-Last year, holiday retail sales surpassed the trillion-dollar mark (yes, 12 zeros), with U.S. households spending an average of $1,536 during the season.
-To gain a better understanding of how much Americans spend and why, we’ve compiled a list of more than 20 important Christmas spending statistics.
+To gain a better understanding of how much Americans spend and why, we’ve compiled a list of some of the most important Christmas spending figures.

-Christmas Shopping Statistics for 2024 - Editor's Choice
+Key Christmas Shopping Statistics for 2025 - Editor's Choice

 (Statista)